 The college provides scholarships primarily based on caste and income categories, with government scholarships available for students admitted through counseling.
-First graduate students receive up to ?20,000 per year, while non-first graduates receive a lesser amount.
+First graduate students receive up to Rs.
+20,000 per year, while non-first graduates receive a lesser amount.
 Scholarships are offered for the first three years, but not the final year.
 Minority and community-based scholarships are also available.

 Overall, the college supports students from economically weaker sections with scholarships and loan arrangements, although internal loan facilities are not provided.